slwu89/RACD/README.md

 # RACD
-stochastic simulation of reactive active case detection for p. falciparum
+stochastic simulation of reactive case detection for p. falciparum